Hit enter to search or ESC to close

 We have over 1200 athletes competing in the games - each hoping to do their region proud.
 Below you will see an example of the amazing talent across all the regions!

-Sadhbh, 28, from Carlow will be representing Leinster in Bowling and says the moment she found out was unforgettable.
+Sadbh, 29 from Carlow will be representing Leinster in Bowling and says the moment she found out was unforgettable.
 “I couldn’t believe it when I found out.
 I was walking to my local coffee shop when a volunteer messaged me to say I was selected for bowling in Dublin.
-I was so excited,” Sadhbh said.
-Sadhbh is a proud member of Carlow Special Olympics Club and values the encouragement around her.
+I was so excited,” Sadbh said.
+Sadbh is a proud member of Carlow Special Olympics Club and values the encouragement around her.
 “Everyone in the club is so supportive and encouraging.
 The fun, support and motivation from teammates and volunteers keep me going,” she shared.

-Moira, 21, from Tullamore, Co.
-Offaly will be representing Leinster across multiple sports and says being selected was a moving moment.
+Moira, 22, from Tullamore, Co.
+Offaly will be representing Leinster in Kayaking and says being selected was a moving moment.
 “I felt unbelievable emotion.
 I was so happy because some of my friends had heard they were selected the week before, and I was praying I could join them.
 I was proud, excited and delighted,” Moira said.
-Moira trains with Tullamore Special Olympics and Laochra Laois and finds strength and confidence through sport.
+Moira trains with Tullamore Special Olympics Club and Laochra Laois Special Olympics Club and finds strength and confidence through sport.
 “My sports help me grow as a person.
 I challenge myself, keep going, and encourage others.
 I love motivating my friends.
 If I can do it, so can you,” she shared.

 Munster Region Athletes //